whosonfirst/deprecated-py-mapzen-whosonfirst-pip-server/README.md

 Python utilities for working with the go-whosonfirst-pip proxy servers.

+_This is possibly a mis-labeled package in that it handles the sub-servers started by the proxy server but right now I am just trying to get it to work..._

 ## Usage

 The short version is "too soon".
 If you're feeling